 This description contrasts with a "word of knowledge" where someone is supernaturally made aware of a fact and can then describe it (or keep it to themselves) in their own words.

 Prophecy is not a hard and fast statement of what will happen; Jeremiah 18:7–10 tells us that Biblical prophecy is not just tomorrow's newspaper printed today, but rather the consequences of a certain course of actions.
 The prophesied result is optional; the hearer can choose to repent and avoid it.
-Job knew that, and was angry, because he did not want Nineveh pardoned.
+The prophecy of Joel illustrates this: Joel 1:1 – 2:11 described the fate of the people if they carry on as before, while Joel 2:12 f offers a different result if they repent.
+Job knew that prophecy has this effect, and was angry, because he did not want Nineveh to repent and be pardoned.
 As George Orwell said in a television interview concerning his book 1984, "The moral is a simple one: don't let it happen".
 See also comment on Matthew 2:5.
 Leach[67 p.204] adds that the presence of a "window of hope" is characteristic of a message that is from God; it is never unmitigated doom but allows room for repentance.
 I agree because if God had given up with us he would no longer speak to us.
 However, those who exclude any future-telling from prophecy go to far, as shown by Deuteronomy 13:1.

 Prophecy would be forgotten unless it meant something in the context of the time, but biblical prophecy lives on in the faith community and acquires future meanings as well.
 Thus biblical prophecy may be incomprehensible to us until a similarity suddenly becomes obvious.[42 p.12] The phrase "shall be likened" in Matthew 25:1 means that when the time comes, people will see the similarity.
 I believe that the Apocalyptic writing in Revelation will also be recognised when it comes true.